UCL/ucl_software_carpentry/git/git_instructions.md

 > ...Add a silly spelling

     git reset HEAD^
-    git log

 > Unstaged changes after reset:
 > M	index.md

-git reset will remove the last several commits, leaving your working directory unchanged -- so you can keep the work in the bad change if you want.
-If you want to lose the change from the working directory as well, you can do `git reset --hard`.
-I'm going to get rid of the silly spelling, so I'll reset the file from the working directory to be the same as in the repository (after removing the reset):

-    git checkout index.md
+    git log --oneline

+>    53f4b50    Revert "Add a lie about a mountain"     This reverts commit 50280520d
+>    0bae905 Change title
+>    5028052 Add a lie about a mountain
+>    c438f17 First commit of discourse on UK topography

 The silly spelling is gone, and *it isn't even in the log*.
 This approach to fixing mistakes, "rewriting history" with `reset`, instead of adding an antipatch with `revert` is dangerous, and we don't recommend it.
 But you may want to do it for small silly mistakes, such as to correct a commit message.

+When git reset removes commits, it leaves your working directory unchanged -- so you can keep the work in the bad change if you want.
+If you want to lose the change from the working directory as well, you can do `git reset --hard`.
+I'm going to get rid of the silly spelling, and I didn't do `--hard`, so I'll reset the file from the working directory to be the same as in the repository (after removing the reset):

+    git checkout index.md

 Section 2: Publishing
 ---------------------